Sept 2019 - 96.9% Oct 2019 - 96.7%

 Our afternoons are dedicated to our foundation subjects and intervention programme, with spelling teaching taking place for the first 15 minutes of each afternoon.

-Teachers carefully plan out what will be covered in each unit or topic across a half-term for every subject to ensure that they are both meeting the statutory requirements of the national curriculum as well as providing an engaging, personalised curriculum which is broad and balanced.
+Teachers carefully plan out what will be covered in each unit or topic across a half-term for every subject to ensure that they are both meeting the statutory requirements of the national curriculum as well as providing an engaging, personalised curriculum which is broad and balanced and includes both support and challenge.
 Following on from this long-term plan jigsaw, staff then plan their medium term plans, many of which centre around a topic title.
-This topic may last anywhere from half a term to a full term.
 Their plan considers what the intent of the topic / unit is ie what we want children to be able to do / remember by the end of the unit, how it will be sequenced and how impact will be judged.
 It also details the hook into the learning, which national curriculum objectives will be covered, how the topic develops SMSC and which visitors or visits will take place.
 We also place a large importance on vocabulary and look at how the topic will include both subject specific vocabulary and transferable vocabulary.

 Prior to any History or Geography topic beginning, pupils are given a ‘Knowledge Organiser’ which details the key facts and information which children will need to access the topic.
 It contains the essential facts about the topic, key vocabulary or technical terms and their meaning and often maps or pictures to facilitate understanding.
 We use the Knowledge Organiser as a regular retrieval tool, particularly at the start of the unit.
 Teachers often use short, low stake quizzes on Kahoot, play games or use partner discussion to discuss anything ‘extra’ that pupils may have found out on top of the Knowledge Organiser to deepen knowledge.
 Over time, pupils will build up a core bank of knowledge and vocabulary that will help them excel in their achievements and understand the world around them.
 The revision and learning of the Knowledge Organisers will also help pupils embed their knowledge and support them as they access more complicated content in later years.

-All long term jigsaws, medium term plans and Knowledge Organisers are sent home to parents to ensure that they are aware of what their children are learning about and working towards.
+All long term jigsaws, medium term plans and Knowledge Organisers are placed on our school website to ensure that parents are aware of what their children are learning about and working towards.

 Here at Amberley, we are committed to offering a range of extra-curricular clubs both during and after school to enrich the experiences of our pupils and they are encouraged to attend these clubs to try new things or to practise skills they already have.
 We therefore provide a rich and varied extra-curricular programme, with a mixture of school staff and external providers.
 Examples of activities that we offer include French club, Science club, Drama club, Choir, Lego coding club, cross-fit, tennis, multi-skills and football.